-This is a gear review about the Therm-a-Rest Neoair X-Lite in 2022.
+This is a gear review about the Therm-a-Rest Neoair X-Lite which is the older version of the newly released Therm-a-Rest Neoair Xlite NXT.

 Looking for a backpacking sleeping pad that is comfortable, lightweight, and packs down to a small size?
 If you are, the Therm-a-Rest Neoair X-Lite could be for you.
-It is the most popular sleeping pad in the world for good reason.
-But what makes the Therm-a-Rest Neoair X-Lite so good?
+It is the most popular sleeping pad in the world for good reason but with the introduction of the updated version, this mat is quite noisy in comparison.
+But if you are looking for a high-quality bargain, then this could be for you.

 Weight – 12oz / 340g